sidakwalia/DL-Project/README.md

 Results
-The trained model achieves an accuracy of 90% on the CIFAR-10 test set.
+The trained model achieved an accuracy of 94.72% on the CIFAR-10 test set.
 The model can be further optimized by adjusting hyperparameters and using data augmentation techniques.

 Model Architecture
 The ResNet model architecture used in this project is based on the ResNet paper: